 With degrees in history and anthropology, and a PhD in the history and philosophy of science, the Austin-based Pyne is a visiting researcher at the University of Texas’ Institute for Historical Studies.
 She is most interested in material culture — the physical objects we make and use, how they shape our social and economic relationships, how they influence our behaviors.

-Her postcard curiosity was piqued while she was at the New York Public Library researching her book “Bookshelf” (Bloomsbury Academic, 2016), which examined how bookshelves reveal the ways we acquire, display and categorize knowledge.
+Her postcard curiosity piqued while at the New York Public Library researching her book “Bookshelf” (Bloomsbury Academic, 2016), which examined how bookshelves reveal the ways we acquire, display and categorize knowledge.
 Pyne stopped by the library’s vast postcard collection which numbers in the millions.
+Immediately, she was intrigued.

 Postcards proved immediately popular when they emerged in the middle of the 19th-century.
 And between 1900 and 1920 — that golden age — a mind-boggling 200 billion cards were in global circulation.